yashkumartiwari/fleettask/README.md

    `https://api.color.pizza/v1/`

-2. To get a list of searched color name endpoint would be called `https://api.color.pizza/v1/names/{{query}}`  replace `{{query}}` with color name like if you enter red than url will be `https://api.color.pizza/v1/names/red`
+2. To get a list of searched color name endpoint would be called
+   Note: you have enter minimum 3 character to search `https://api.color.pizza/v1/names/{{query}}`  replace `{{query}}` with color name like if you enter red than url will be `https://api.color.pizza/v1/names/red`